tflo/Move-em-All/readme.md

 - It does not check if the clicked items actually have all arrived (e.g. when the bank is full).
 So, when it prints “Probably moved 12x [Shrouded Cloth]” to the chat, it means what is says: it’s an optimistic estimation.
 - It doesn’t know or care if a bag slot holds a single item or a stack of 1000, it always reports back the number of slots it has “moved”, which can be stacks or single items.

-### Reagent Bank

-When moving stuff from the bags to the bank, by default, the addon moves reagents to the regular bank bags, not to the Reagent Bank.
-With the Blizz standard bank, it recognizes the Reagent Bank frame and moves the items there if the frame is visible.

-However, this does not work if a bag/bank addon replaces the Blizz Reagent Bank frame with its own.
-Unfortunately, the vast majority of bag addons does this.
-This is where the aforementioned _Reagent Bag modifier key_ comes into play: To mass move your items to the Reagent Bank, you have to hold down that additional modifier key.

-While intended as a workaround, this modifier key actually has a useful side effect: When the key is down, MEA moves items to the Reagent Bag even when the frame is not visible.
-This allows you to distribute items between the Reagent Bag and the normal bank without having to switch between the two frames.

 ### Guild bank